-When selling your Oahu home, don’t rush into signing with an agent until you run some numbers and learn about all of your options.
+When selling your Hawaii home, don’t rush into signing with an agent until you run some numbers and learn about all of your options.
 There are many costs of listing with an agent – sometimes a direct sale is a more lucrative choice.
 It depends on your property and situation.
 Educate yourself on all scenarios before you sign a listing agreement that binds you to an agent!

 Here are just a few of the costs you might encounter when listing with an agent:

 Commissions – 6%+ of the final sale price